microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Open Editors

 At the top of the Explorer is a view labeled **OPEN EDITORS**.
 This is a list of active files or previews.
-These are files you previously opened in VS Code that you're working on.
+These are files you previously opened in VS Code that you were working on.
 For example, a file will be listed in the **OPEN EDITORS** view if you:

 * Make a change to a file.
 * Double-click a file's header.